-Permitted Senders policies ensure successful delivery of inbound mail from trusted sources.
+Permitted Senders policies ensure successful delivery of inbound messages from trusted sources.
 Messages from trusted senders bypass our reputation and spam checks, avoiding the possibility of being rejected or placed in the hold queue.
 This is useful in situations where the sender's mail server is listed in an RBL, or for messages flagged by our content checks.

 Consider the following before creating a policy: